 Ohio START emphasizes a wraparound approach for at-risk parents

-START added a third cohort of 14 counties, and now operates in a total of 46 counties across Ohio.
+START added a fifth cohort and operates in a total of 54 counties across Ohio.

 START expanded to 15 additional counties.